Alipoustdouzan/SQLMigrationByQuery/README.md

 6. The .sql file name should be uniqe otherwise they second query with same name will never execute.
 7. The migration description exists in your .sql files will be save in migration log (dbo.___DatabaseMigration table)

-# Author messege
+# Author message
-I write this library for my personal use but i think it could be useful to other people which they don't want use Entity Framework code first.
+I write this library for my personal use but i think it could be useful to other software developers which they don't want to use Entity Framework code first.

 If you think any place need an improvement please let me know by pull reuqest.